 - Avoid using smartphones.

 - Take a warm bath before going to bed.

 - Doing relaxation exercises (such as listening to relaxation music).

-- Writing a to-do list for the next day would help the child to organize their thoughts and clear their mind from distractions.
+- Writing a to-do list for the next day would help the child organize their thoughts and clear their mind of distractions.